ckeditor/ckeditor5/packages/ckeditor5-watchdog/docs/features/watchdog.md

 Both {@link module:watchdog/editorwatchdog~EditorWatchdog#constructor `EditorWatchdog`} and {@link module:watchdog/contextwatchdog~ContextWatchdog#constructor `ContextWatchdog`} constructors accept a {@link module:watchdog/watchdog~WatchdogConfig configuration object} as the second argument with the following optional properties:

-* `crashNumberLimit` - A threshold specifying the number of errors (defaults to `3`).
-After this limit is reached and the time between last errors is shorter than `minimumNonErrorTimePeriod` the watchdog changes its state to `crashedPermanently` and it stops restarting the editor.
+* `crashNumberLimit` &ndash; A threshold specifying the number of errors (defaults to `3`).
+After this limit is reached and the time between last errors is shorter than `minimumNonErrorTimePeriod`, the watchdog changes its state to `crashedPermanently` and it stops restarting the editor.
 This prevents an infinite restart loop.
-* `minimumNonErrorTimePeriod` - An average amount of milliseconds between last editor errors (defaults to 5000).
-When the period of time between errors is lower than that and the `crashNumberLimit` is also reachedm the watchdog changes its state to `crashedPermanently` and it stops restarting the editor.
+* `minimumNonErrorTimePeriod` &ndash; An average number of milliseconds between the last editor errors (defaults to 5000).
+When the period of time between errors is lower than that and the `crashNumberLimit` is also reached, the watchdog changes its state to `crashedPermanently` and it stops restarting the editor.
 This prevents an infinite restart loop.
-* `saveInterval` - A minimum number of milliseconds between saving editor data internally (defaults to 5000).
-Note that for large documents this might have an impact on the editor performance.
+* `saveInterval` &ndash; A minimum number of milliseconds between saving the editor data internally (defaults to 5000).
+Note that for large documents this might impact the editor performance.

 ```js
 const editorWatchdog = new EditorWatchdog( ClassicEditor, {